darrynten/pslayers/README.md

 The core function of this package is to provide an easy way to layer images and then composite them together.

+We're pre-releasing this as it does everything we need it to, but we're busy with other stuff, and as you know incomplete and released is better (and quicker) than complete and released.
+And we need it on packagist :)

 ### Basic Usage